-Petitioners, William E. Matthes and Geraldine E. Matthes, 266 Earle deficiencies or for refunds of New York State personal income tax under Article 2 of the Tax Law and New York City personal income tax under Chapter 46, Title T of the Administrative Code of the City of New York for the years 1978 and 1979
+Petitioners, William E. Matthes and Geraldine E. Matthes, 266 Earle Avenue, Lynbrook, New York 11563, filed petitions for redetermination of deficiencies or for refunds of New York State personal income tax under Article 22 of the Tax Law and New York City personal income tax under Chapter 46, Title T of the Administrative Code of the City of New York for the years 1978 and 1979 (File Nos.
+37757 and 45356).